outside-docs/career-ladder/engineer2.md

 ## Scope

-I own work primarily within the scope of my team with high level guidance from my manager and engineering lead
+An Engineer II owns work primarily within the scope of their team with high level guidance from their manager and engineering lead

 ## Collaboration and Communication

 - Communicates effectively with immediate and dependent teams and stakeholders
-- Knows how to navigate within your product's business unit to help solve or track down issues
+- Navigates within their business unit to help solve or track down issues

 ## Planning, Prioritization and Architecture